-Voted expenditure forms the largest part of government expenditure, and is for the ordinary services of government including health, social protection and education.
+Voted expenditure forms the largest part of government expenditure, as it encompasses the ordinary services of government (health, social protection, education etc.).

-Non-Voted Expenditure is not voted on, annually, by the Dáil.
-It is authorised by other existing legislation.
+Non-Voted Expenditure is not voted on by the Dáil, as it is authorised by legislation.

 Non-voted expenditure includes: